mauricio/mauricio.github.com/_posts/2014-08-16-custom-cloud-formation-resources-in-ruby.md

 Again we have an SQS queue being declared but now there is another property, `RedrivePolicy`.
 This property allows us to declare the maximum number of times a message can be received and the target queue to where this message should be sent once it reaches this limit.
 So, if our systems fail to process this message an specific number of times, the queue itself should give up this message and send it to the dead letter queue were we can later verify what's going on.

-To do this we use two intrinsic functions, the `Fn::FindInMap` function to get the `maxReceiveCount` value for the current environment and then the `Fn::GetAtt` function to get the `Arn` value for the dead letter queue.
+To do this we use two intrinsic functions, the `Fn::FindInMap` function to get the `maxReceiveCount` value for the current environment and then the `Fn::GetAtt` function to get the `Arn` value for the dead letter queue (`Arns` are the unique identifier almost every AWS resource has).
 Every resource declares a group of properties that are available for `Fn::GetAtt` calls, whenever you need to reference specific values from other resources inside your cloud formation template, check their documentation and see what values they produce when given to a `Ref` or `Fn::GetAtt` call.

 Creating environment specific mappings helps you fine tune your configuration options for every environment and simplify figuring out which values go where instead of manually updating parameters whenever you create a new cloud formation.
 While parameters are useful, it's much harder to manage and see the changes made when uploading or updating cloud formation stacks, so prefer mappings whenever possible.